Megumi Fujii: Mixed martial arts career

-Fujii debuted in mixed martial arts on August 5, 2004 and defeated Yumi Matsumoto by submission in just 40 seconds.
+Fujii debuted in mixed martial arts on August 5, 2004 and defeated Yumi Matsumoto by submission in 40 seconds.
 She then went on to defeat former UFC commentator Erica Montoya at HOOKnSHOOT: "Evolution" in what would be Montoya's final fight.

 Further wins over Ana Michelle Tavares, Misaki Takimoto, Keiko "Tama Chan" Tamai and Masako Yoshida established Fujii as one of the top female fighters in the world and she became a staple of Shooto and Smackgirl events.

 On November 29, 2006, she faced Australian fighter Serin Murray.
 Murray claimed before the fight that she studied Fujii tactics and that she would defeat Fujii by KO.
 However, the Australian fighter left her forward leg exposed inviting Fujii for an attack on it.
 Fujii went for Murray's legs and won via submission.

 She faced Cody Welchin at NFF – The Breakout on March 10, 2007.
 She won the fight by armbar submission in the first round.

 On August 24, 2007, Fujii defeated highly touted American Lisa Ellis by first-round submission at a BodogFight event in Vancouver, British Columbia.

 Fujii defeated Cindy Hales and Korean star Seo Hee Ham to advance to the finals of the 2008 Smackgirl World ReMix Grand Prix, but the promotion folded amidst financial troubles before the final round.

 In November 2008, the newly rebranded Smackgirl, now known as Jewels, featured Fujii at its debut "First Ring" event.
 Fujii defeated Tomoko Morii by submission in the first round.

 After submitting Won Bun Chu in less than one minute at Shooto: "Tradition Final" in May 2009, Fujii returned to Jewels and defeated rising Japanese contender Saori Ishioka late in the second round.

 She defeated veteran striker "Windy" Tomomi Sunaba by first-round armbar at Shooto: "Revolutionary Exchanges 3" on November 23, 2009.

 On May 6, 2010, it was announced that Fujii would compete at Bellator 22 on June 10.
 Bellator later changed the numbering of their events and the June 10 card was renamed Bellator 21.
 Fujii faced Sarah Schneider and defeated Schneider by TKO in the third round.
 It marked Fujii's first victory by TKO in her 20-fight career.